pauloscardoso/pauloscardoso/README.md

 ## Welcome! 👋

- -  I'm working with Software Engineering, dealing with Mobile development at Spacecom Monitoramento.
+ -  I'm a developer and I'm working with React Native at Spacecom Monitoring.

    🛠️ My current stack: